Message from Dr. Noll

 Other training opportunities

-As stated above, there are many training opportunities at 4C Health.
+Besides the clinical training opportunities mentioned above, given the breadth and depth of services offered at 4C Health, there are possible opportunities or rotations in working with and treating patients on our inpatient units, which includes both adolescent and adult populations.
 Community Mental Health is a wonderful place to work as there are always different clinical and operational activities in which to participate.
-With this in mind, every attempt is made to address the training needs of our interns, depending on existing needs of our clients, communities, and stakeholders,
+Every attempt is made to address the training needs of our interns, depending on existing needs of our clients, communities, and stakeholders.

 At the beginning of the training year, we will work together to assess your training strengths, growth areas, and goals to best prepare you to competently and effectively function as a psychologist in today’s changing behavioral heath landscape.
 Within this process, and throughout the year, we are open to training opportunities to which you might want to gain additional exposure.